 In supervised commercial locations such as Barney’s or Slick Willie’s, you will find that cloth is changed anywhere from quarterly to annually depending on the location.
 These tables not only see a constant stream of public play but also league and tournament play.

-In unsupervised commercial locations such as apartment complexes, it’s more common to see the cloth replaced every six months to a year if the cloth is getting normal use.
+In unsupervised commercial locations such as apartment complexes, it’s more common to see the cloth replaced every six months to 2 years if the cloth is getting normal use.
 The cloth must be replaced more often when the residents mistreat it.
 We see the greatest occurrence of cloth abuse in these locations.

 All cloth will get chalk marks.
 Most cloth will get “tracking” from frequent ball travel over a common path.
 All balls cause friction on the cloth during regular rolls.
 That friction is increased when using “english”.
 Higher quality balls cause less friction than economy balls.